Mission & Services

 All student-athletes meet with their athletic academic counselor and University advisor for major advising, course selection, and to discuss degree program requirements.
 It is imperative that students understand how the classes they take impact their progress toward degree and determine whether they stay on track for graduation.

 The Olga Peers Academic Center located in the Student Activities Center serves as the main location of Academic Services for Athletics.
 We also have academic centers located in the Howard Schnellenberger Football Complex (Woodruff Academic Center), Yum!
 Center, Jim Patterson Stadium, women's basketball lounge, and golf offices (Dow Huffman Academic Center) to more conveniently serve the needs of those student-athletes.
-In addition, we are in the fund raising phase for a new state-of-the-art Academic Center for Excellence to be located at Papa John's Cardinal Stadium.
+In addition, we are in the fund raising phase for a new state-of-the-art Academic Center of Excellence to be located at Papa John's Cardinal Stadium.

 All of our academic facilities are equipped with computer labs and printers to meet student-athlete needs.
 We also have a full time Computer Specialist who works to ensure that all labs are operational and assists with diagnosing issues on student's personal laptops as they arise.
 Due to travel demands and the increased amount of online work, we provide laptops for our students to check out as needed.